ajie-eriksholm/Eardrum-segmentation/README.md

 Default spacing: 0.2 mm isotropic
 ```

-Unlike the original preprocessing workflow, this volume is not downsampled before ear extraction.
+Unlike the original preprocessing workflow, this volume is not downsampled before extraction of the final ear crops.

-Consequently, the final crops preserve substantially more anatomical detail around the tympanic membrane and surrounding structures.
+Consequently, the extracted volumes preserve substantially more anatomical detail around the tympanic membrane and surrounding ear structures.

 ---